MansiShinde/Extension_for_SCLP/ReadMe.md

 # Extension_for_SCLP

-Extending SCLP to support more language features Research Project Done under the Guidance of Dr. Uday Khedker, Professor of Computer Science Department, IIT Bombay Tech Stack: C++, flex, bison, g++, make, glr parser
+Extending SCLP to support more language features Research Project Done under the guidance of Prof. Uday Khedker, IIT Bombay Tech Stack: C++, flex, bison, g++, make, glr parser

 ● SCLP is a Language Processor developed in an incremental fashion by Dr Uday Khedker in order to help UG students understand the compilation process in a better way.
 Development of the project started with designing a compiler for declarative statements and then enhancing it using well-defined increments